Tanmay2006-Tech/face-id-blockchain/README.md

 Match Payload       ──▶ IPFS ──▶ CID ──▶ Blockchain Record
 ```

-If the local payload is modified after submission, its calculated hash will no longer match the hash stored on-chain.
+If the local payload is modified after submission, its recomputed hash no longer matches the hash stored on-chain — making tampering detectable.

 ## 🧪 Running the Project